 The Swedish Companies Registration Office wants to be able to store certificates, permits and licenses using blockchain technology.
 In a first phase, the Swedish service True, which uses Ethereum, has been successfully tested.
-“We want to build trust in a safe place,” says the Swedish Companies Registration Office’s Innovation-officer Erika Sjödin.
+“We want to build trust in a safe place,” says the Erika Sjödin, Innovation Officer at Swedish Companies Registration Office’s (Bolagsverket).

 What is stored in the blockchain cannot be manipulated, which has meant that the technology has for many years been pointed out as an extension of today’s internet.

 Cryptocurrencies are the first example of widespread use of blockchain, but since Ethereum’s launch, a host of new crypto features have been made possible.
 Swedish company TRUE has developed a service for storing and securing official certificates and other documents on Ethereum.
 The company’s customers include educational institutions that use the technology to store diplomas and transcripts.
 Using TRUE, researchers at RISE (Swedish Research Institute) have also begun testing for a central storage of different proofs of education.

 The latest organisation to test the technology is the Swedish Companies Registration Office

 As recently as February 2021, a seed was sown for the idea, which and the work began in June.